Couples Therapy in Fort Collins, Colorado

+Many couples reach a point where conversations turn into the same arguments, emotional distance grows, or one or both partners begin to feel unseen and misunderstood.
 If your relationship feels caught in repeating cycles of conflict, withdrawal, or resentment, couples therapy can help you understand what’s happening beneath those patterns and begin creating a new way of relating.

-In my therapy practice serving Fort Collins, CO, I work with couples who want to move beyond reactive conflict and rebuild emotional connection and understanding.
+I work with couples who want to move beyond reactive conflict and rebuild emotional connection and understanding.

-When Your Relationship Feels Stuck in the Same Patterns
+When Your Relationship Feels Stuck

 Couples often seek therapy when they notice patterns such as: